cchdo/hydro/docs/fq_json.md

 The ODF Database is pure strings and has no concept of numeric values, as such, all the inputs values for parameters are expected to be string valued.
 The ODF Database also does not store the expocode, so in the ODF versions of this, no expocode key exists.

+When a merge target was needed for hydro/netCDF, porting the fqjson machinery seemed like a good choice.

+There are differences:
+* ODF fq does not have expocode
+* ODF fq does not have units
+* ODF fq does not support numeric literals
+* the hydro string and numeric literal support was made possible due to automatic casting done by numpy
+  * there _are_ behavior differences with string and numeric literals with regards to the C_format and print precisions.

+Consider the following two fq jsons.

 :::::{grid} 2

 ::::{grid-item}